eliblock/less-advanced-security-action/README.md

 _Optional_, defaulting to `true`.
 Boolean.
 Whether or not annotations should be filtered to the `patch` in the PR being analyzed.

+##### `filter_annotations`

+_Optional_, defaulting to the tool driver name found in the sarif.
+String.
+Overrides the name of the check.
+Use this if you run the same tool multiple times on a PR (and need the checks to not collide).

 ## Development

 ### Environment